qu1j0t3/hough/README.md

 You can spy on _Hough_'s attempts to perform deskewing by passing the `--debug` flag on the command line.
-The generated images, and any detected lines in them, are placed in the `out/<datetime>/` directory.
+The generated images, and any detected lines in them, are placed in the `debug/<datetime>/` directory.

 Note that _Hough_ cannot always determine a skew for a page (e.g. blank pages in particular), and will very occasionally get the skew wrong (depending on source material).
 It's worth reviewing these images if _Hough_ makes a bad decision on your scans.
+Please submit these files along with the original image when filing an issue!

 ## Recommended scanners